Coastal Virginia and the Carolinas get snow and ice

 Jamison said customers were already trickling in Saturday morning.

-But further south, the ice in the Carolinas has already caused headaches for many.
+But further south, the ice in the Carolinas caused headaches for many.

 About 4,500 had lost power in coastal South Carolina on Friday night, including in Myrtle Beach.
 But most were back online Saturday morning, according to utility Santee Cooper.